-While I appreciate the need for reducing the rate and severity of pressure ulcers, I’m not sure electroshock therapy, so to speak, is the best way forward.
+I appreciate the need for reducing the rate and severity of pressure ulcers.
+But I’m not sure electroshock therapy, so to speak, is the best way forward.
 We here at Men’s Liberty see pressure ulcers occurring regularly among the incontinent population.
-Incontinence has been known to contribute to the development of pressure ulcers because constant exposure to urine, for example in diapers, can cause skin irritation and compromise skin barrier function.
+Incontinence can contribute to the development of pressure ulcers.
+Constant exposure to urine, for example in diapers, can cause skin irritation and compromise skin barrier function.

 Common suggestions for preventing pressure ulcers include rotating patients every few hours and encouraging patients with some mobility to lift themselves or reposition their bodies at regular intervals.
 It’s also a good idea to move away from absorbent products for incontinence and keep your skin clean and dry.

-According to Natural News, a study on the proposed electric underwear was presented at the Neuroscience 2012 conference.
+According to Natural News, they presented a study on the proposed electric underwear at the Neuroscience 2012 conference.
 The study involved 37 patients who were told to wear the electroshock pants for 30 days.
-During this time, the pants were programmed to deliver 10 seconds of electric stimulation every 10 minutes for 12 hours a day.
+During this time, they programmed the pants to deliver 10 seconds of electric stimulation every 10 minutes for 12 hours a day.
 The intent was to simulate movement by agitating the skin.
 By the end of the study, not a single patient given the electric pants developed any bed sores, which was termed a success.
-Experts warn however, should the pants be adopted on a larger scale, patients will still need appropriate care from well-trained hospital staff.
+Experts warn however, should we adopt the pants on a larger scale, patients will still need appropriate care from well-trained hospital staff.

 I’ll reserve judgment for now and see how it plays out.
-Pressure ulcers are a huge issue among the healthcare community and maybe we need unconventional ideas to shake things up.
+However, pressure ulcers are a huge issue among the healthcare community.
+And maybe we need unconventional ideas to shake things up.
 What do you think?

 Learn more: http://www.naturalnews.com/037762_hospital_patients_electro-shock_bed_sores.html#ixzz2EJ8I7pXo